 - Removing a waterproof mascara can involve a lot of rubbing.
 Your eyes are very sensitive and a lot of rubbing can break tiny blood vessels resulting in dark circles.
-Continuous rubbing of eyes can also lead to thinning of the cornea which is weakened.
+Continuous rubbing of the eyes can also lead to thinning of the cornea which is weakened.

 IT IS SCARY!

 - If you have thin eyelashes, waterproof mascaras are not for you.
-Thin eyelashes already have less water content as compared to the thick ones.
+Thin eyelashes already have less water content as compared to thick ones.
 This means they will dry faster.
 Don’t risk it!

 - If you are using mascara on a daily basis, stop that practice right away.
-When you apply a mascara you prevent your eyelashes to reach moisture.
+When you apply mascara you prevent your eyelashes to reach moisture.
 Doing that on a daily basis is not at all advisable.

 - If you use contact lenses, you might want to rethink about using a mascara.
-When you apply mascara on your lashes, it forms a layer around the lashes and makes it seem dry.
+When you apply mascara on your lashes, it forms a layer around the lashes and makes them seem dry.
 Then if you unconsciously rub it slightly, you will notice particles falling off.
 That is the dry mascara on your lashes.
 These particles can easily enter your eyes and then you know the pain of washing the lenses and putting them back on.